Creating a will in Cyprus

 The EU passed a regulation which affects the creation and execution of wills in the Member States.
 In particular it:

 Therefore, an English national living in Cyprus may choose the law of England to govern his Cypriot will.
-Where a choice is not expressly made then it will depend on proving the place of habitual residence of the deceased or the one with the closest connection.
-Its always best to plan ahead of such uncertainties.
-While the Brussels Succession Regulation does not apply to the UK, Ireland and Denmark it applies for their citizens who have property in other EU countries who can choose the law of the country of their nationality or the law of the country of their habitual residence.
+Where a choice is not expressly made, then it will depend on proving the place of habitual residence of the deceased or the one with the closest connection.
+It’s always best to plan ahead of such uncertainties.
+While the Brussels Succession Regulation does not apply to the UK, Ireland and Denmark, it applies for their citizens who have property in other EU countries who can choose the law of the country of their nationality or the law of the country of their habitual residence.